Low Credit Score? How Did You Get Here

 Once you’ve rearranged your finances into something manageable, then comes the hard part.
 Actually sticking to your plan.
 It’s no fun to have to sit back and deal with debt when everyone else is going out to have fun, but nothing worthwhile was ever easy.

-Your credit score is updated every three to six months, so it’s important that you come back to iMoney CreditScore to check on your progress.
+Your credit score is updated every three to six months.
 If you can start raising your score to the next threshold, you can begin the next step in your financial rehabilitation.

 Try debt consolidation